GetGo-App/.github/profile/README.md

-GetGo is an app that empowers individuals to explore the world on their own terms.
+GetGo is an Android app that empowers individuals to explore the world on their own terms.
 By combining cutting-edge AI technology with extensive travel data, GetGo provides intelligent itinerary suggestions, convenient features, and a connected community, enabling users to have the best possible travel experiences.

 It comprises three core components:
 - [Frontend](https://github.com/GetGo-App/getgo-frontend): A user-friendly interface providing seamless access to intelligent itinerary suggestions, personalized recommendations, and a vibrant travel community.